Millennium-5 Frequently Asked Questions

 there are several guidelines for ensuring the best sound and long life of

-: while safely driving at a normal speed, turn your
+: while safely driving at a normal speed (or with the engine

 stereo's balance control fully forward so that all sound is coming out of